Our storystarted with the community

 The best quality meats are the ones that lived the best quality lives and are fed responsibly.
 We never use meats that have hormones and antibiotics.
-Frm bones for stock to nutritious fast, each critter is used in a myriad of ways.
+From bones for stock to nutritious fats, each critter is used in a myriad of ways.

 The conscious preparation of our menu not only satiates our appetites; it has the potential to awaken our most basic memories and desires, to strengthen our connection to nature, and ultimately, enrich our community and culture.

 From the smallest seeds grow the basic building blocks of our culture and cuisine.
 We adhere to procuring clean, preferably heirloom and stoneground, chemical free grains.